Joseph Smith: Failed treasure retrievals (1823–1826)

-In the 1980s, the forged Salamander Letter by Mark Hofmann purported to be an account by Martin Harris describing a failed recovery; The letter was completely discredited along with Hoffmann's other forgeries.
+In the 1980s, the forged Salamander Letter by Mark Hofmann purported to be an account by Martin Harris describing a failed recovery; The letter was completely discredited along with Hofmann's other forgeries.

 Treasures obtained (1827)

 An 1893 engraving depicts Joseph Smith receiving the golden plates, spectacles, breastplate, and sword of Laban.

 Smith told associates that September 22, 1827 would be his last chance to receive the plates.
 A few days prior to the September 22, Smith's loyal treasure-hunting friends Josiah Stowell and Joseph Knight Sr. traveled to Palmyra to be there during Smith's scheduled visit to the hill.
 Late at night, Smith took a horse and carriage to the hill Cumorah with Emma.
 While Emma stayed behind kneeling in prayer, Smith walked to the site of the buried plates.
 Sometime in the early morning hours, he said that he retrieved the plates and hid them in a hollow log on or near Cumorah.
 At the same time, Smith said he received a pair of large spectacles with lenses consisting of two seer stones.

 An 1835 update to a 1831 revelation names the spectacles as the "Urim and Thummim", elements of the high priest's breastplate described in the Old Testament.